 Are you speaking for you or for your audience?
 Are you making demands?
 What are your motives for speaking?
 All too often, I see otherwise talented speakers lose audiences through vanity and narcism.
 Speaking is serving.
 Check your pride at the door.
 Divas don't connect with audiences... they repel them.
 Audience members can see a diva coming a mile away.
 (For more on serving your audience, click here.)

 It's easy to screw up as a public speaker, but it's also pretty easy to fix your issues.
 Take the time to really analyze your most recent presentations.
 Be honest with yourself about each of the three issues I described above, and change accordingly.
 If you aren't sure how, click here and let's talk about how we can work on it together.

 Looking for a supportive community where you can learn more about public speaking and other communication topics?
-You're invited to join us over on Facebook at Communicate to Connect.
+You're invited to join us over in our Speaking Society.
 Click here to join.
-It's free.